ickmund/pyfreebilling/doc/source/installation.rst

 Introduction
 ============

-This howto is written for ubuntu 12.04 LTS server.
+This howto is written for ubuntu 14.04 LTS 64 bits server.
 You can use the same commands for debian based servers, but depending on version, some commands may differ.
+You have to use 64 bits version.

 Prerequisites
 =============